JordanRosas/React-weather-application/README.md

 ![alt text](public/weatherPic.png)

-## User searches city and country and the weather details specific to the city will be displayed.

-Enjoy!
+## With the React Weather App you can

+- Search your home city - or any city for that matter
+- The country in which the city is in
+- click search
+- Voila!
+- You will be displayed with an overview of the weather for the current day and time
+- The weather is broken down into these categories
+>